stanonyime/pynojo/docs/source/devnotes.rst

     # $File: <file name>
     # $Date: <last modification time>
     #
-    # Copyright (C) 2012 the stooj development team <see AUTHORS file>
+    # Copyright (C) 2012 the pynojo development team <see AUTHORS file>
     #
     # Contributors to this file:
     #    <you name and email here>
     #
-    # This file is part of stooj
+    # This file is part of pynojo
     #
-    # stooj is free software: you can redistribute it and/or modify
+    # pynojo is free software: you can redistribute it and/or modify
     # it under the terms of the GNU General Public License as published by
     # the Free Software Foundation, either version 3 of the License, or
     # (at your option) any later version.
     #
-    # stooj is distributed in the hope that it will be useful,
+    # pynojo is distributed in the hope that it will be useful,
     # but WITHOUT ANY WARRANTY; without even the implied warranty of
     # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
     # GNU General Public License for more details.
     #
     # You should have received a copy of the GNU General Public License
-    # along with stooj.
+    # along with pynojo.
 If not, see <http://www.gnu.org/licenses/>.
     #

 Configure your editor to update the *$File* and *$Date* fields automatically.